MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-an-opengl-es-application-on-android-and-ios.md

 ### To set up automatic signing on Xcode

-1. If you haven't already, install [Xcode](https://developer.apple.com/xcode/) version 11 or later on your Mac.
+1. If you haven't already, install [Xcode](https://developer.apple.com/xcode/) on your Mac.

 1. Open the Xcode app on your Mac.